 Even the matter of where to be buried in event of death is not an easy decision for missionaries to make.

-Most of you have heard of the little girl who, when asked what she wanted to be when she grew up, replied that she wanted to be a missionary on furlough.
+A little girl who, when asked what she wanted to be when she grew up, replied that she wanted to be a missionary on furlough.
 Some of our friends conclude that a furlough is a year of holiday from work!

 A furlough is